wmcbrine/hmevlc/README.txt

 2.4 -- Allow specifying the location of VLC via "vlc=/path/to/vlc" in
        the DEFAULTS section of config.ini.

-       Recognize when VLC isn't found, and don't show items that need it.
+       When VLC is missing, don't show items that need it.

        Allow the Advance key to skip to the end/beginning of a menu.